-Environmental remediation is the process of restoring contaminated soil, groundwater, surface water, air, and other types of environmental media to state and federal regulatory standards set to protect human health and the environment.
-When human activity contaminates natural resources with pollutants, it can be dangerous to humans, animals, and the environment.
+Environmental remediation is restoring contaminated soil, groundwater, surface water, air, and other environmental media to meet state and federal regulatory standards designed to protect human health and the environment.
+When human activities release pollutants into natural resources, these contaminants pose significant risks to people, wildlife, and ecosystems.

 Table of Contents